The 7+ Best Women’s Tennis Racquets

 Wilson Clash 100

-Endorsed by former WTA player Nicole Gibbs, the Clash is one of Wilson’s newest offerings, a popular option since its release.
+Endorsed by former WTA player Nicole Gibbs, the Clash is one of Wilson’s hottest racquets and is highly popular among women.

 Lighter weight options include the Wilson Clash 100L and Wilson Clash 100 UL, which weigh 10.4 and 9.9 ounces, respectively.

-Plus, players also have the option to try the Wilson Clash 108, which features an oversized head for extra power and spin, a higher margin for error, and a weight of 10.4 ounces.
+Players can also try the Wilson Clash 108, which features an oversized head for extra power and spin, a higher margin for error, and a weight of 10.4 ounces.

 Key Specs